Updated March 31, 2026

 - South Carolina commercial auto minimum liability limits are $25,000/$50,000/$25,000 if your firm uses vehicles for client meetings, filings, or court-related travel.

-- South Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect office leasing and certificate requests.
+- Most commercial leases in South Carolina require proof of general liability coverage, which can affect office leasing and certificate requests.

 - The South Carolina Department of Insurance regulates commercial insurance in the state, so quote comparisons should be checked against admitted-market availability and policy wording.